waheedi/aws-springboot-ansible/README.md

 # Ansible playbooks for launching and deploying a spring app

-The playbooks are designed to dynamically work with almost any spring app, the infrastructure is also built to be scalable, fault-tolerant and highly available.
+The playbooks are designed to dynamically work with almost any spring app, the infrastructure is also built to be scalable, fault-tolerant and highly available for a basic production environment.

 The whole setup is bound to the `AWS_DEFAULT_PROFILE`.
 Theory, we have a profile which could be an environment, an app within an environment, a region, or a combination of the three.
 As boto and awscli are coupled with `aws_profile` it made it more flexible to do it in this fashion. more on requirements.

-#### -

 ---

-#### An overview of the infrastructure design
+#### An overview of the infrastructure design:

 ![alt text](aws-springapp-infrastructure.png)